nilshg/SynthControl.jl/README.md

 │ 897 │ United States  │ 2018-07-01 │ 19.32   │
 ```

-The package defines a `SynthControlModel` type, instances of which can be constructed
+The package defines a `SimpleSCM` type, instances of which can be constructed from a
-from a `TreatmentPanel` object from the package
+`TreatmentPanel` object from the package
 [`TreatmentPanels`](https://github.com/nilshg/TreatmentPanels.jl).
 The `TreatmentPanel` is
 constructed from a `DataFrame` and a specification of treatment assignment.
+The `SimpleSCM` model
+constructs a synthetic control unit based only

 The example data set includes quarterly GDP for a number of OECD countries, and
 we are interested in estimating the impact of the Brexit vote in Q2 2016 on GDP